HelmerDenDekker/HelmerDenDekker.github.io/docs/blog/domaindrivendesignwebshop/0domaindrivendesignintro.md

 The controllers are MVC-controllers.
 Frontend were HTML-templates (the view of MVC).

 At first the guys from Xerbutri and some other smaller pages were happy.
 Because you can deliver very fast, having to dive into the piping later.
 So at first they were happy, later a bit less happy since resolving bugs could take a long time.
+Having design-on-the-go does not lead to the most maintainable or efficient logic and database design.

 This is called pull design, because you pull the code from business requirements on demand.
-Aka Lean programming, building features, vertical development.
+Also known as Lean programming, building features or vertical development.

 ### Push design: Start the design from the database